 How to evaluate team performance and effectiveness?

 From the time I meet with a team until we achieve or come close enough to the understood goal to stop, this is something we wonder about.

-Few tasks have clear right and wrong answers even when teams have a specific output, quality, and time frame measures that do not reflect effectiveness.
+Few tasks have clear right and wrong answers even when teams have specific output, quality, and time frame measures that do not reflect effectiveness.

 A team can burn out, performing a task, under-utilize, or damage cross-functional relationships to get the task complete … we can’t call that effective.

 3 dimensions of team effectiveness

 1. How well does the team’s output meets the quality, quantity, and time frame of the people who receive, review or use that output

-When a team generates an unacceptable output to the client, that team is not effective – no matter how hard the team tried or their evaluation of the product.
+When a team generates an unacceptable output to the client, that team is ineffective – no matter how hard the team tried or their product evaluation.

-How teams are viewed as effective is more often based upon someone outside the team than any objective performance measure.
+How teams are viewed as effective is often based upon someone outside the team than any objective performance measure.

 We must identify who the clients(s) or customer(s) are of the team to evaluate effectiveness.

 2. How does the process of doing the work increase and decrease the desire of team members to work together interdependently in the future

 Some teams work in a way that makes it impossible for people to work together again; for example, mutual rancor could become so high that people choose collective failure rather than sharing knowledge or resources.
 In other teams, people become highly skilled at working together, resulting in performance that becomes increasingly better over time.

 We must examine whether capability as a team increases or decreases over time to evaluate effectiveness.